necoma/hashdoop/README.md

+# Hashdoop
-# Hashdoop: A MapReduce framework for network anomaly detection
+A MapReduce framework for network anomaly detection
 ### Prerequisites:
 - Hadoop cluster with Hadoop Streaming installed
 - Numpy installed on all hadoop nodes